 Castella de Aguada/ Bandra Fort

 Another constructional legacy of the Portuguese rulers of Mumbai is the Castella de Aguada or famously known as the Bandra Fort.
-A popular shooting place, the Bandra Fort is also a well known heritage site in Mumbai.
 The Fort was set up in 1640 at Land’s End in Bandra as a watchtower.
 The Portuguese were eventually ceded the territory to the British but the tower remained as valuable as ever.

 Madh Fort/ Versova Fort